I need human help to enter verification code (office hours only)

 There are three rules to be successful in life: 1) Initiative: you have to try; 2) Perseverance - you have to keep trying; 3) The Almighty smiles at your efforts.
 Keep trying and, G-d willing, you will succeed.

+I never tried to quit and I never stopped trying.
 Great people acknowledge their mistake and apologize.
 Common people find excuses.
+You have to choose happiness, it doesn't choose you!

-¡Shabat shalom!
+Shabat shalom!